AqeelJar/Android-Arduino_Face_Detection_Robot/README.md

 # How to run section
+Before following the How to run section for each application, it was assumed that all the [Required Hardware](https://github.com/AqeelJar/Android-Arduino_Face_Detection_Robot/edit/main/README.md#android-face-detection-and-human-tracking-arduino-robot) were assembled and ready to use and it was also assumed that all the [Required Toolboxes and Software]() were installed.
+The list below shows all the applications used to solve the problem.

 1. [Face Detection Application on Android Device](https://github.com/AqeelJar/Android-Arduino_Face_Detection_Robot/tree/main#face-detection-application-on-android-device)
 2. [Control Arduino Uno Robot with Android Device/s](https://github.com/AqeelJar/Android-Arduino_Face_Detection_Robot/tree/main#control-arduino-uno-robot-with-android-devices)
    - [Arduino Uno Controller](https://github.com/AqeelJar/Android-Arduino_Face_Detection_Robot/tree/main#arduino-uno-controller-controlarduinorobotslx)